open-wc/open-wc/docs/faq/events.md

 );
 ```

-This will allow your event to "bubble" up to the top of the current DOM tree. `bubbles` isn't required in order for an event to be accessible to the ancestors of the element on which is it dispatched, but in that listening to events on the "capture" phase can sometimes be confusing, involving of extended techniques to do in declarative templating, and requiring of extended documentation, it is best that you do use it in these cases.
+During the "bubble" phase an event travels element by element from the dispatching element up to the top of the current DOM tree.
+Often, `bubbles` is used to make your event available to ancestor elements, however, it isn't required to do so.
+During the "capture" phase, which occurs before the "bubble" phase the event will travel element by element down from the top of the current DOM tree, making the event available to those elements.
+However, listening to events on the "capture" phase can sometimes be confusing, involve extended techniques to add in declarative templating, and require extended documentation.
+In this way, the least work approach says using `bubbles` is a good idea and in cases where you do not, it is important to what you are committing to in choosing to make "capture" phase events a part of your element's API.

 If you'd like your event to be able to travel across shadow DOM boundaries, and begin its `capture` phase at the `window`, you'll need to manage the event's `composed` property, a la: